casualsnek/waydroid_script/README.md

 # Waydroid Extras Script
-Script to add gapps and other stuff to waydroid !
+Script to add gapps and other stuff to waydroid!

 # Installation/Usage